1920s

 In 2021, the elite summer competitions Cykelvasan 90, Ultravasan 90 and Ultravasan 45 were held with limited start groups.

+In 2022, Vasaloppet turned 100 years old.
 In February 2022, participants and spectators returned to the Vasaloppet Arena after the pandemic restrictions were eased.
+Jubileumsvasan (The Jubilee Vasa) on February 12, 2022, was a tribute race to the pioneers who initiated and completed the very first Vasaloppet in 1922.
 The sun shone every day during the Winter Week.
 Andreas Nygaard took Norway’s tenth consecutive men’s class win in Vasaloppet and Astrid Öyre Slind completed Vasaloppet with a new record time.
 After a two-year hiatus, the Summer Week was back and it saw only Swedish victories for the first time ever.
+In 2023, Emil Persson became the first Swedish men’s winner of Vasaloppet in ten years.

-In 2022, Vasaloppet turned 100 years old and had 24 different races on its menu – on two skis, two wheels and two feet … The Vasaloppet Arena inspires activity all year round.
-Since 1922, more than 1.7 million finishes have been recorded in the various races – combining what’s now called Vasaloppet’s Winter Week and Vasaloppet’s Summer Week.
+In its 103rd year, the Vasaloppet organization had 25 different races on its menu – on skis, wheels and feet … The Vasaloppet Arena inspires activity all year round.
+Since 1922, more than 1.8 million finishes have been recorded in the various races – combining what’s now called Vasaloppet’s Winter Week and Vasaloppet’s Summer Week.
 Do you remember when the Vasaloppet was just a ski race?

 To be continued …

-The page was updated 2022-10-17
+The page was updated 2024-09-03